Updated: Oct 8, 2021

 Visualization is one of my most favourite tools for increasing positive expectations!
 Many of the most successful people in the world visualize themselves accomplishing their goals.
 Arnold Schwarzenegger.
 Oprah Winfrey.
 Will Smith.
 These people overcame incredible odds to be so successful.
 I mean, after Terminator and Kindergarten Cop, who thought that Arnold would be governor of California?!

 Using our previous example, visualize exactly what you’d be doing when you were told about the raise, where you would be, what your boss would say.
 What would you tell your loved ones afterwards?
 How would you feel on the drive home?

-What would you we able to DO if you had this extra money?
+What would you be able to DO if you had this extra money?
 Would you save up for a new house, a trip, another big purchase?
 Would you buy more of something that you love?

-What you want to focus on the most is about how it would FEEL to get the raise.
+What you want to focus on the most is how it would FEEL to get the raise.
 Imagine that you have it.
 Would you feel more at peace?
 Calm?
 Confident?
 This helps you become aligned with your desire and increases the positive expectation.